 Our favorite activities typically include an audience of one.
 We are readers of books and purveyors of hobbies such as crossword puzzles and photography and all things solo.

-Some consider us poop outs because we cancel at holidays, prefer to stay at home on weekends, and only occasionally accept invitations to parties.
+Some consider us poop-outs because we cancel at holidays, prefer to stay at home on weekends, and never accept invitations to parties.

 A Book About Introverts:

 If you are an introvert, you might be interested in Susan Cain’s book: “Quiet: The Power Of Introverts In A World That Can’t Stop Talking.”

 At least one-third of the people we know are introverts.
 They are the ones who prefer listening to speaking.
 Who innovate and create but dislike self-promotion.
 And favor working on their own over working in teams.

 It is to introverts—Rosa Parks, Chopin, Dr. Seuss, Steve Wozniak—that we owe many of the great contributions to society.